The AI Impact Initiative

 Copyright © 2026 Aiforgood Asia.
 All Rights Reserved

-This map shows the geographic spread of the survey dataset across 56 countries, illustrating the breadth of participation across the Global South.
-Larger bubbles indicate higher response counts, highlighting stronger concentrations in countries such as Pakistan, Nigeria, and Nepal while also showing broad representation across Africa and Asia.
-Detailed results can be accessed in the interactive map in the link below.
+This map shows the geographic distribution of survey responses across 56 countries, illustrating broad participation across the Global South.
+Darker shading indicates higher response counts, with stronger concentrations in countries such as Pakistan, Nigeria, and Nepal, while representation remains visible across Africa and Asia.
+Detailed results can be explored in the interactive map linked below.

 Sector Representation

-Education accounts for 41.7% of respondents, reflecting the central role that learning plays in community development across these regions.
-Environment follows at 15.7%, Health at 14.1%, Agriculture at 9.7%, and Governance at 4.7%.
-A further 11.1% of respondents work across sectors that do not fit a single category, including microfinance, engineering, and community services.
-Together, these sectors represent the frontline of social impact work and align directly with the areas where AI has the greatest demonstrated potential.
+41.7% of respondents work in the education sector, reflecting the central role that learning plays in community development across these regions.
+Environment accounts for 15.7% of respondents, followed by health at 14.1%, agriculture at 9.7%, and governance at 4.7%.
+A further 11.1% work across areas that do not fit a single category, including microfinance, engineering, and community services.
+Together, these sectors represent key areas of frontline social impact work and align closely with domains where AI has strong potential to support practical community outcomes.

 Figure 2.
 Respondents by Sector